desultory/ugrd/readme.md

 Importing this module will run `btrfs device scan` and pull btrfs modules.
 No config is required.

+### Cryptographic modules

+Several cryptographic modules are provided, mostly to assist in mounting encrypted volumes and handling keyfiles.

 #### crypto.gpg

 This module is required to perform GPG decryption within the initramfs.
 It depends on the `ugrd.base.console` module for agetty, which is required for input.